 Functional traits can be used to predict plant species responses to abiotic (e.g. Soudzilovskaia et al 2013 Functional traits...) and herbivory (Reese et al 2016.
 Variation in Plant...).
 SLA is related to productivity in plants.
 We test to what extent SLA and water content can be used to predict individual species responses to experimental removal of biotic factors.

 Previously observed trends in wet tropics: increasing leaf mass per area (Singh Ramesh et al 2023, Temperature, nutrient…).
 Species turnover is the main reason for the change (Rapp et al. 2012 Intra- and interspecific tree growth across a long altitudinal gradient in the Peruvian Andes, Luo et al 2016 Trait-based...).
 Neo-tropics – shift in nitrogen conservative species at higher elvation (Bauters et al 2017 Parallel functional..).
 SLA can be used as a relatively good approximation of growth rate (Osone et al. 2008, Kleinschmidt et al. 2020) and water content (or leaf water mass) as a measure of a whole-leaf photosynthesis (Wang et al. 2022).
-This suggests, that succession at higher elevation may have more predictable community composition.
+This suggests that succession at higher elevations may have more predictable community composition.
 Plant traits, such as SLA and water content, should be increasingly better at predicting changes in biomass of individual species at higher elevations.

 Here we present results of replicated experimental exclusion of fungal pathogens, insects and their predators from pioneer (0-1.5 year) stages of regenerating gaps in tropical forest at three elevations.
-We hypothesize that positive effect of the plant-natural enemy interactions increases in strength with elevation for fungi, and vertebrate predators, but decreases for insects that result in an increase in richness and diversity effects of fungi with elevation and reduced effect of insects, as well as stronger effects of predator exclusion.
+We hypothesize that the positive effect of fungi on the woody plant biomass and species richness increases with elevation.
+On the contrary, the effects of insects should be weaker with elevation and thus also the cascading effects of by vertebrate predators should be lower.
 Stronger effects of fungi and predators will cause an increase in predictability of the community composition with elevation.
 Finally, we anticipate that plant traits related to growth and resource acquisition (leaf water content, SLA) will be increasingly better predictors of magnitude and direction of biomass change in early stages of regenerating community with elevation, because of increasing trait integration and shift towards resource conservatism.

 Materials and methods